centrifuge/documentation/docs/learn/multi-tranche-system/index.md

 ## A Simplified example

-To illustrate how the DROP and TIN tokens work in more detail, let’s look at a hypothetical $1M fund investing in SME invoices targeting an average annual interest rate of 9%.
+To illustrate how the Senior and Junior tokens work in more detail, let’s look at a hypothetical $1M fund investing in SME invoices targeting an average annual interest rate of 9%.
 When setting up a structured fund, part of the paperwork is to define how many shares are being issued in each class.
 For example, the issuer could say they will sell 20% of the $1M investment in a junior tranche and 80% in a senior tranche.
 Let’s assume the senior tranche is guaranteed a fixed return of 5%.
 The junior tranche has a variable return depending on the success of the investment.
 Now let’s look at a few different scenarios to explain how this structure affects the risk and return of the different investment classes.

 ![Base Case](./images/tranche_base_case.svg#margin=10px;width=250px;float=left;)